Financial Aid Options

 Learn more about Virginia’s in-state aid at www.schev.edu.

 Regent understands that financing a degree is an important consideration.
 We offer a number of Regent University scholarships to graduate, professional or doctoral students through the generosity of university donors.
 Competition for these awards is highly selective.
 The number of awards is limited and varies each year.
-Current and accepted incoming Regent University students who meet the qualifications of the scholarship may apply for an endowed scholarship.
+Current and accepted incoming Regent University students who meet the qualifications of the scholarship may apply for a donor funded scholarship.

-In addition to the endowed scholarships, you are encouraged to apply for degree-specific scholarships for Regent University students.
+In addition to the donor funded scholarships, you are encouraged to apply for degree-specific scholarships for Regent University students.
 These scholarship funds come directly from your school of enrollment.
 The links below provide more information about awards available through your school.

 Note: Regent University reserves the right to change or alter any scholarship requirements, deadlines or award amounts.